Before anything, Bitcoin is open source software - anyone can review the code. By design, it's an open project for anyone, anywhere.

-The Bitcoin Network is a global consensus network which enables a new "value transfer" system and a new kind of money.
-As the world's first decentralized peer-to-peer network which is powered by its users, it is fully-functional and globally secure without the need of a central authority or third-party intermediary.
-Thousands of nodes (computers) connected over the Internet - and all around the world - operate the Bitcoin protocol to validate transactions which occur exclusively via the network-issued and scarce currency; bitcoin.
+The Bitcoin Network is a global consensus network which enables a new, revolutionary "value transfer" system and a new kind of money.
+As the world's first decentralized peer-to-peer network which is powered by its users and based on mathematics, it is fully-functional and globally secure without the need of a central authority or third-party intermediary.
+Thousands of nodes (computers) connected over the Internet - and all around the world - operate the Bitcoin open-source software protocol to maintain and validate transactions which occur exclusively via the network-issued and scarce digital token, often referred to as crypto-currency; bitcoin.

-The network; Bitcoin - capitalized B - achieves consensus every ten minutes through 1MB transaction-filled "blocks" which are timestamped, immutable, and chained together which create a globally distributed public ledger called the "block chain".
-The Bitcoin Network serves as the global catalyst for the financial technology revolution which is unfolding as the world begins to learn about and experiment with bitcoin wallets, digital currency, and decentralized applications.
+The network; Bitcoin - capitalized B - achieves consensus every ten minutes through 1MB - 2MB transaction-filled "blocks" which are timestamped, immutable, and chained together which create a globally distributed "public ledger" called THE "block chain".
+The Bitcoin Network serves as the global catalyst for the global financial technology revolution which is unfolding as the world begins to learn about - and experiment with - bitcoin wallets and the new Bitcoin Asset Class.

-Contrary to frequent gossip, bitcoin is 100% legal - bitcoin wallets are merely the storage technology for your bitcoin, also 100% legal.
+Contrary to frequent gossip, the Bitcoin Network is 100% legal - bitcoin wallets are merely storage technology for your bitcoin.

 The most intelligent and successful venture capitalists and tech entrepreneurs on the planet are working on the Bitcoin Network.